Section 1. The Japanese Automotive Market

 In September 1926 Jitsuyo Jidosha Seizo Co., Ltd. bought the rights to manufacture DAT vehicles, and established DAT Jidosha Seizo Co., Ltd. Although Masujiro Hashimoto joined the company as senior managing officeer, he left the automotive industry when it was absorbed by Tobata Casting Co., Ltd.1 in June 1931.
 The compact passenger car developed by DAT Jidosha Seizo, named the Datsun, was continued by Nissan Motor Co., Ltd.

 Meanwhile, in June 1912 Junya Toyokawa2 established the Hakuyosha Company and operated a manufacturing business producing machine tools and other items at the company's plant in Sugamo-machi, Tokyo.
-In 1921 Toyokawa built two domestic vehicles, a model named the Ales, and exhibited this car at the 1922 Peace Commemoration Tokyo Exposition the following year, winning a silver award.
+In 1921 Toyokawa built two types of domestic vehicles, a model named the Ales, and exhibited this car at the 1922 Peace Commemoration Tokyo Exposition the following year, winning a silver award.

 Toyokawa also successfully created a prototype for the 'Otomo' model in 1924.
 Approximately 230 Japan-made Otomo vehicles (equipped with an air-cooled 980 cc OHV engine) were produced before production ended in the spring of 1928.
 The Hakuyosha Company ultimately closed as assembly production of U.S. vehicles gained speed.

-Hakuyosha Company employed several people who would go on to play key roles in the automotive industry, including Higuma Ikenaga3, Shuji Ono4, and Shisaburo Kurata5, who joined the Automotive Department of Toyoda Automatic Loom Works.
+Hakuyosha Company employed several people who would go on to play key roles in the automotive industry, including Shiguma Ikenaga3, Shuji Ono4, and Shisaburo Kurata5, who joined the Automotive Department of Toyoda Automatic Loom Works.